 Impact Level High

-Specialties Affected Hematology, Oncology, Transplant Medicine, Pediatrics
+Specialties Affected Hematology, Oncology, Bone Marrow Transplant Programs, Pediatrics

 Aetna Hematopoietic Cell Transplantation Coverage Criteria and Medical Necessity Requirements 2025

-Thalassemia Major (homozygous beta-thalassemia)
+Thalassemia Major (Homozygous Beta-Thalassemia)

 Sickle Cell Anemia